Enerbunni/Color-Crushers-Source/README.md

 ### How to Play

 Go to the "Releases" page and download the ColorCrushers.zip file.
-Unzip it and run "BeachHacks 2022.exe"
+Unzip it and run "BeachHacks 2022.exe" The controls are simple: A and D move the character left and right, Q and E rotate the character left and right, and finally you can jump with spacebar.

 ## Inspiration